flyjmz/jmzSmartThings/smartapps/flyjmz/blue-iris-fusion.src/HTTPS:SSL:STUNNEL How-To.md

 # HTTPS/SSL/STUNNEL How-To
 *Current As of 8 Sep 2018*
+* This how-to explains a method to increase security for Blue Iris connections.
+* Normal port-forwarding without setting up any extra layers of security isn't necessarily bad, as long as the Blue Iris Web Server settings are set to require authentication and the "Use Secure Session Keys and login page" box is checked, however that is not compatible with BI Fusion.
+You can use these instructions regardless of SmartThings, because they add security for Blue Iris itself.
+* If you are using BI Fusion in SmartThings, then definitely follow these steps or set up a VPN in order to secure your Blue Iris server from the outside internet while still allowing BI Fusion access.
+* Locally connecting BI Fusion requires that "Use Secure Session Keys and login page" box to be unchecked, slightly weakening Blue Iris' external security, but does not impose any risks locally as long as you secure your home network with a good password and encryption level.
+Setting up this HTTPS connection or using a VPN will ensure all other (external) connections remain secure, so you can use your phone app to view video, etc.
+* I have rough draft VPN setup instructions available too, will post and link sometime in the future.

 ### Port Forwarding & DDNS
 1. Set up Port Forwarding on you router's settings.
 Refer to your router's manual, and use the IP address of your Blue Iris Server Computer and choose a port (not on of the common ones though, 4 digit ports can help keep you safe from picking a common one).
 You'll likely want to set up a IP Reservation for your computer's IP on your server so that when the computer or router restarts it doesn't change the IP.
 You could also use a static IP.